andreitognolo/improving-vocabulary/README.md

 Project Information
 ===================

-The root project is [impl/](./impl), so all following commands need to runned inside it.
+The root project is [impl/](./impl), so all following commands need to be runned inside of it.

 - Configure dependencies, execute: `npm install`
 - Run tests, execute `npm test`